 – 4 field recording sessions

 – local performances in unexpected venues.

-The 10 pieces of new music will be performed at an event celebrating the distinct musical and cultural heritage of Birmingham, bringing new audiences to different musical styles.
-Working in collaboration with Birmingham City University (BCU), the newly created work will also be published via an online record label, on a limited edition vinyl record and an interactive website linking music, communities and cultures.
+The 10 pieces of new music were performed at an event celebrating the distinct musical and cultural heritage of Birmingham, bringing new audiences to different musical styles.
+Working in collaboration with Birmingham City University (BCU), the newly created work was also published via an online record label, on a limited edition vinyl record and an interactive website linking music, communities and cultures.